Softnet-Free/softnet-ms/docs/contacts/using-contacts.md

 On the site, the name of a contact user is followed by the contact name in angle brackets.
 In our example, the name "Karina" is followed by the contact name "Karina Koifman" in angle brackets.

-We are done with opening access to the IP cameras to Karina Koifman.
+We are done with giving Karina Koifman access to the IP cameras.
 Now we'll take a look at how she can consume these devices.
 The following is an account of Karina Koifman in Softnet MS:

 ![]({{ site.baseurl }}{% link assets/images/image_cont.4_8.png %})